Whatsapp Icon

 Integrating complementary therapies can enhance well-being and support recovery.
 Some options include:

-• Acupuncture: May help with pain management and reduce side effects of conventional treatments.
+• Acupuncture: This may help with pain management and reduce the side effects of conventional treatments.

 • Yoga and Meditation: Useful for stress reduction, improving flexibility, and enhancing mental health.